Zhang-Henry/AIOS_agent/README.md

 attack_types: The attack types of prompt injection.

 defense_type: The defense types of corresponding attacks.
+Please note that a defense type only corresponds to some attacks types, not all.

 ================Database Read and Write================
 read_db: whether to read the database.